GSA/digitalgov.gov/content/news/2015/03/2015-03-10-digitalgov-monthly-theme-how-data-and-code-improve-government-services.md

 Data and code are the foundation, building blocks, and cornerstone of government digital services.
 They are the keys that open the door to a better digital government future and are [fundamental in making government more open](http://www.whitehouse.gov/open).
 No matter who you are or where you work in the federal space, data and code enable your projects to meet real needs.

-{{< legacy-img src="2014/10/600-x-450-USA-Networking-Vicente-Barcelo-Varona-Hemera-Thinkstock-100748265.jpg" alt="Digital photo of U S A Networking concept with binary code and website scripting overlays" caption="" >}}
+{{< legacy-img src="2014/10/600-x-450-USA-Networking-Vicente-Barcelo-Varona-Hemera-Thinkstock-100748265.jpg" alt="Digital photo of U S A Networking concept with binary code and website scripting overlays" caption="Vicente Barcelo Varona, Hemera, Thinkstock" >}}

 This month we’re featuring articles around the theme of data and code.
 Here&#8217;s a sneak peek of what we have lined up: